 All students pursuing a certificate or degree program at DACC, and/or students who are planning to enroll in a math, English, speech, social science, humanities, or physical science course are required to take the placement assessment.
 The assessment will cover English, reading, and mathematics.
 Students can usually sign up to take the placement assessment the same day as their New Student Orientation.
 To reserve a spot for the assessment, visit the Testing & Academic Services Center in Cannon Hall or call (217) 443-8708.

 Students may register full-time (12 credit hours or more) by meeting with an academic advisor or counselor.
 Appointments to see an academic advisor or counselor can be made by visiting the Counseling Department in the Lincoln Hall or by calling (217) 443-8750.
 Students may register part-time (less than 12 credit hours) if they know which classes they need to take by visiting the Registration Office in the Vermilion Hall or by calling (217) 443-8800.

 Directory Information: Directory information which appears on this application includes: name, address, telephone number, date of birth, curriculum, dates of attendance, degrees and awards received and last educational institution attended.
 Directory information will be released to any person who requests such, unless the student specifically prohibits such a release by notifying the Registration Office.
 (Family Educational Rights and Policy Act of 1974 as Amended).

 Services for Students with Disabilities: Danville Area Community College welcomes enrollment of students with disabilities.
 The College fully supports the laws and regulations which protect students with disabilities.
-The College can provide assistance to students who request special accommodations in advance through the Assessment Center, Cannon Hall, telephone (217) 443-8708.
+The College can provide assistance to students who request special accommodations in advance through the Testing & Academic Services Center, Cannon Hall, telephone (217) 443-8708.